MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/shortcuts.md

 ![A Jumplist on the Webboard app on Windows](./shortcuts-images/pwa-shortcuts-in-taskbar.png)

 Progressive Web Apps (PWAs) can also define common tasks as shortcuts in the web app manifest.
-See [shortcuts](https://developer.mozilla.org/docs/Web/Manifest/shortcuts) at MDN > References > Web app manifests.
+See [Expose common app actions as shortcuts](https://developer.mozilla.org/docs/Web/Progressive_web_apps/How_to/Expose_common_actions_as_shortcuts) at MDN > References > Progressive web apps > How to.

 <!-- ====================================================================== -->